-A person with dementia may act out of character and become aggressive or restless (sometimes known as challenging behaviour).
+A person with dementia may experience behavioural changes, act out of character and become aggressive or restless (sometimes known as challenging behaviour).
 A person’s behaviour can be described as challenging if:

 - It puts them or those around them at risk.

 - It impacts on their quality of life.

 - It impacts on their ability to join in with everyday activities.

 Challenging behaviour is most often seen in people with conditions that affect their ability to communicate such as people with learning/developmental disabilities or dementia.

 Causes of behavioural changes

 - Environment – may to too hot, cold, bright, dark or noisy.